TechArtists/react-native-analytics/packages/analytics-firebase/README.md

   ConsoleAnalyticsAdaptor,
   TAAnalytics,
   TAAnalyticsConfig,
-} from 'react-native-ta-analytics';
+} from '@techartists/react-native-ta-analytics';
-import { FirebaseAnalyticsAdaptor } from '@react-native-ta-analytics/adaptor-firebase';
+import { FirebaseAnalyticsAdaptor } from '@techartists/react-native-ta-analytics-adaptor-firebase';

 const analytics = new TAAnalytics( new TAAnalyticsConfig({